 Getting the Content Right

-To achieve your objective, everything begins with the content you'll put in the presentation.
+Everything begins with the content you'll put in the presentation to achieve your objective.
 Ideally, it's brief and crystal-clear.
-Typically, the less content (by sticking to key facts and figures) the more digestible your presentation is.
+Typically, the less content (by sticking to key facts and figures), the more digestible your presentation is.

-To save time, it's much smarter to revise content while you're still preparing it (such as in Word or any other text processor) instead of making content changes while designing.
+To save time, revising content while you're still preparing it (such as in Word or any other text processor) is much smarter than making content changes while designing.

 Once you feel confident about your content preparation, it's time to design your presentation in PowerPoint.